abamaxa/tvserver/README.md

 For simplicity, compiled versions of the apps are available in the `clients` directory.

-The full source for the clients are available as submodules that can be downloaded using the following commands:
+The source for the clients is available as submodules that can be downloaded using the following commands:

 ```shell